apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the name of the component provider, typically the vendor or developer name.
+<p>Specifies the name of the Component provider, typically the vendor or developer name.
-It identifies the entity responsible for creating and maintaining the component.</p>
+It identifies the entity responsible for creating and maintaining the Component.</p>
 <p>When specifying the provider name, consider the following guidelines:</p>
 <ul>
-<li>Keep the name concise and relevant to the component.</li>
+<li>Keep the name concise and relevant to the Component.</li>
-<li>Use a consistent naming convention across components from the same provider.</li>
+<li>Use a consistent naming convention across Components from the same provider.</li>
 <li>Avoid using trademarked or copyrighted names without proper permission.</li>
 </ul>
 </td>